 After, we can go ahead and start XAMPP — follow the below instructions.

-• Navigate to http://localhost/ in your browser — the XAMPP welcome page should appear.
+- Navigate to localhost in your browser — the XAMPP welcome page should appear.

 3. Creating the Database